 The current roster is: Bob (drums/vocals), Byron (guitar / vocals) and Patty (bass / vocals).

-Around since 2004, the band has five releases to it’s name:
+Around since 2004, the band has seven releases to its name:

 Turning Revolution Into Money (2004 / Longshot Music)